prinnevald/project-ideas/README.md

 - [ ] Make sure ocamllsp works out of the box from Mason
 - [ ] Telegram library for F#
 - [ ] Open-source platform for reproducible research and paper peer-review
+- [ ] Protocol for uploading, exchanging, searching and reviewing academic papers.
+Kinda like git-torrent-mastadon for publications.